Care Guide

-Caring for Prints and Posters
+Caring for Original Prints, Artwork and Posters

 When removing prints printed on heavy paper from tubes, allow the paper to relax naturally for a few hours or up to a couple of days instead of forcing the curled paper flat.
 This can sometimes cause creasing to the paper if it is forced to flatten.
 A warm hairdryer on low can sometimes help to relax the fibres, but do take great care if you try this as the paper can be blown across the room!